185 Eunike

-185 Eunike is a dark and very large main-belt asteroid, with an approximate diameter of 157 kilometres.
-It has a primitive carbonaceous composition.
+185 Eunike is a dark and very large main-belt asteroid.
 It was discovered by C. H. F. Peters on March 1, 1878, in Clinton, New York and named after Eunike, a Nereid in Greek mythology whose name means 'happy victory'.
 The name was chosen to celebrate the Treaty of San Stefano (1878).

+This object is orbiting the Sun at a distance of 2.74 AU with an eccentricity of 0.129 and an orbital period of 4.53 years.
+Its orbital plane is inclined at an angle of 23.2° to the plane of the ecliptic.
+Using infrared measurements, the diameter has been measured at 160.464 km.
+It has a primitive carbonaceous composition.